Ray Serrano

 Ray Serrano Lopez (born May 9, 2002) is an American professional soccer player who currently plays for Louisville City in the USL Championship.

 Career

 Serrano who is of Mexican descent, began his youth career with Spokane Shadow in Washington before joining the Seattle Sounders FC academy in 2016.

 On February 14, 2018, Serrano signed a professional contract with United Soccer League side Seattle Sounders FC 2.
+At the time of signing he was the youngest player in club history to sign a professional contract.